Whipsnade Zoo: Hullabazoo Farm

-Wild Wild Whipsnade
+Europe

-Wild Wild Whipsnade was opened in 2010.
-This exhibit is home to several species of animal that lived in the wild in Britain hundreds of years ago.
+Previously known as "Wild Wild Whipsnade" this area opened in 2010 and is home to several species of animal that lived in the wild in Britain hundreds of years ago.
 These include Eurasian brown bears, wolverines, Eurasian lynxes, reindeer, wild boars, and European bison.

+Tiger Falls

+Tiger Falls opened in 1991 to house the zoo's Amur tigers.
+It is a large enclosure featuring multiple climbing frames, a pond and a waterfall.
+The habitat is currently home to a male Sumatran tiger named Crispin, who arrived from London Zoo in 2026.

 Other animals

-Other species in the zoo's collection that are not part of a themed exhibit include Amur tigers, blesbok, Asian small-clawed otters, red pandas, great white pelicans, gemsbok, meerkats, aardvarks, Cape porcupines, common ostriches, nilgai, gaurs, reticulated giraffes, southern white rhinoceroses, Przewalski's wild horses, chimpanzees, American flamingos, northern rockhopper penguins, Grévy's zebras, African wild dogs, bongos, hippopotamuses, scimitar-horned oryxes, waterbucks, African penguins, ring-tailed lemurs, and marabou storks.
+Other species in the zoo's collection that are not part of a themed exhibit include blesbok, Asian small-clawed otters, red pandas, gemsbok, meerkats, aardvarks, Cape porcupines, common ostriches, nilgai, gaurs, reticulated giraffes, southern white rhinoceroses, Przewalski's wild horses, chimpanzees, American flamingos, northern rockhopper penguins, Grévy's zebras, African wild dogs, bongos, pygmy hippopotamuses, scimitar-horned oryxes, waterbucks, African penguins, and marabou storks.

 Funding and Daily shows

 The park and ZSL receive no government funding, and rely mainly on entrance fees, memberships, its 'Fellows' and 'Patrons' scheme and various corporate sponsorships.
 The park takes advantage of the Gift Aid charity donation scheme.

 The only animal demonstration show is the 'Birds of the World'.
-Talks also take place daily throughout the summer season including lemur talks, giraffe browse and penguin feeding.
+Educational talks also take place daily.